-Edge data centers are small data centers that are located close to the edge of a network.
-They provide the same devices found in traditional data centers, but are contained in a smaller footprint, closer to end users and devices.
+An edge data center is a small data center that is located close to the edge of a network.
+It provides the same device found in traditional data centers but is contained in a smaller footprint, closer to end users and devices.
 Edge data centers can deliver cached content and cloud computing resources to these devices.
 The concept works off edge computing, which is a distributed IT architecture where client data is processed as close to the originating source as possible.
 Because the smaller data centers are positioned close to the end users, they are used to deliver fast services with minimal latency.

 In an edge computing architecture, time-sensitive data may be processed at the point of origin by an intermediary server that is located in close geographical proximity to the client.
 The point is to provide the quickest content delivery to an end device that may need it, with as little latency as possible.
 Data that is less time-sensitive can be sent to a larger data center for historical analysis, big data analytics and long-term storage.
 Edge data centers work off of the same concept, except instead of just having one intermediary server in close geographical proximity to the client, it's a small data center -- that can be as small as a box.
 Even though it is not a new concept, edge data center is still a relatively new term.

 The major benefit of an edge data center is the quick delivery of services with minimal latency, thanks to the use of edge caching.
 Latency may be a big issue for organizations that have to work with the internet of things (IoT), big data, cloud and streaming services.
 Edge data centers can be used to provide high performance with low levels of latency to end users, making for a better user experience.